Michael101sh/together/together/README.md

 npm run dev
 ````

-## build for production with minification
+## Build for production with minification
 ```
 npm run build
 ````

-## build for production and view the bundle analyzer report
+## Build for production and view the bundle analyzer report
 ```
 npm run build --report
 ````